luciaddeveloperplatform/react2020basic/README.md

 This basic setup can deal with js, jsx, css, scss and multiple static files (eot|svg|ttf|woff|woff2|png|jpg)

 ## How to use.
-Simply download or clone your this project from Github
+Simply download or clone this project from Github.
+Change directory to the location of the repository and install your npm dependencies.

 ## Javascript mode
 Simply modify the ./src/index.js with is the entry point, add more source files in the src folder